 Deciding to take the plunge is a hard decision and shouldn’t be made on impulse.
 Some problems are bearable.
 Or you may be experiencing just one issue in particular, like errors in data and reports.
 But this doesn’t mean you should run out and get an ERP system.

-However, if you can relate to 2 or more of the points outlined, it’s probably time for you to start considering an upgrade to a fully integrated ERP business management system.
-At the very least, It’s time to start exploring your options – maybe even book a demo and see exactly how an ERP system like MYOB EXO Business or MYOB Advanced will greatly benefit your business.
+However, if you can relate to 2 or more of the points outlined above, it’s probably time for you to start considering an upgrade to a fully integrated ERP business management system.
+At the very least, It’s time to start exploring your options – maybe even book a demo and see exactly how a modern cloud ERP system like MYOB Advanced will greatly benefit your business.

-To find out how business just like yours have successfully made the transition to ERP solutions, read the following case studies :
+To find out how business just like yours have successfully made the transition to Cloud ERP software, read the following case studies :